romana/core/README.md

 ## What's in this repository

-This repository contains the core components of the Romana system: A series of cooperating micro services written in Go.
+This repository contains the core components of the Romana system: A series of cooperating microservices written in Go.
 These services currently are:

 * *Root*: Used as the starting point for services to discover each other.
 Also holds the configuration and serves relevant parts to the other services.
 * *Tenant*: Manages tenants in the Romana system, interfaces with environments such as OpenStack, to map their tenants to Romana tenants.
-* *Topology*: Understands the network topology in which we are deployed, knows about hosts, racks, spines, etc.
+* *Topology*: Keeps track of the network topology in which we are deployed, knows about hosts, racks, spines, etc. This information is the used by the IPAM service.
 * *IPAM*: Generates and manages the IP addresses Romana assigns to network endpoints.
+Uses the topology service to be able to create topology aware addresses.
 * *Agent*: Lives on hosts and there performs actions on behalf of Romana, such as creating interfaces, setting routes or iptables rules.
 * *Auth*: Serves authentication tokens to tenants and services.